 A single parking lot serves the Lodge and Golf Course.
-The lot is occasionally impacted by parking, traffic and circulation issues during peak periods such as summer holiday weekends and during special events.
+Parking, traffic and circulation issues occasionally impact the lot during peak periods such as summer holiday weekends and during special events.
 At these times parking can be difficult.
 Generally, however, there is sufficient parking at the facility.